chloe-game/chloe-docs/level-design/01-introduction.md

-# Level 0
+# Level 0: Introduction

-Level 0 serves as the player's introduction, and outlines the game mechanics and storyline.
+Level 0 serves as the player's introduction to the game mechanics and storyline.
+First, the player learns the controls and core gameplay loop.
 The player is introduced to CHLOE, an intern project that got lost in the company's codebase.
 CHLOE follows the player character and provides contextual advice, hints, and other training information to the player within levels.
+Once the player is familiar with their situation, the core challenge of the level is introduced, which will unblock progression into subsequent levels.
+At this stage, the primary antagonist is not yet introduced.
+The story for this level is composed of the following "scenes," or high-level story elements.

 ## Objective